rvion/CushyStudio/readme.md

 -   [ ] `store` node for persistng node output across flow evaluation
 -   [ ] `promptID` that can be sent to the server to be included in every `'status'` , `'progress'` , `'executing'` & `'executed'` update payloads -->

-## About - Goals with CushyStudio, License, and Sustainability
+## Goals, License, and Sustainability

 Here are my goals with CushyStudio :

--   Make a cool project that I love to play with.
--   Have fun with the Community (& grow a community ?).
--   Share a fun journey with collaborators.
--   No paywall, no restricted features, no crippling the project for the sake of making money.
--   Ensure the project remains free and open source.
--   Make some money in a non agressive way from those who can, to keep working and supporting CushyStudio.
+-   I want to make the best script-based generative-art studio and have fun in the process.
+-   I want assets generated with CushyStudio to be free to use in commercial projects witout any restrictions.
+-   I want CushyStudio to remain open-source and free to use as a creative tool.
+-   This being said I don't want to work so that other can resell or redistribute CushyStudio, or make money off CushyStudio itself.
+-   if you want to embed or redistribute CushyStudio code in your project, you'll have to contact me and buy a commercial license from me.
 -   I don't want people to be afraid of using CushyStudio because of some license problem.
 -   I also don't want people reselling CushyStudio.
 -   and I don't want to work for free.

-=> I'll go with a **GPL** License + **Contributor License Agreement (CLA)**.
+=> I'll proably go with a dual-license, **AGPL** by default, with a **Contributor License Agreement (CLA)**. so I can offer a commercial license in case anyone wants to make a

 While it's free and open-source for all, I'll be able to:
+Make some money in a non agressive way from those who can, to keep working and supporting CushyStudio.

 -   Solicit donations, (though a Patreon or github support)
 -   Sell support, either by contract or by incident.